jump-dev/Ipopt.jl/README.md

 ### SPRAL

 If you use Ipopt.jl with Julia ≥ v1.9, the linear solver [SPRAL](https://github.com/ralna/spral) is available.
-You can use it setting the `linear_solver` attribute:
+You can use it by setting the `linear_solver` attribute:
 ```julia
 using JuMP, Ipopt
 model = Model(Ipopt.Optimizer)